-GTR Ventures is the world’s first investment platform dedicated to trade and supply chain.
+GTR Ventures is the world’s first venture-building and investment platform specialised in trade and supply chain.

 In exclusive partnership with Global Trade Review (GTR), the world’s leader in global trade and trade finance intelligence, publishing, news and events, GTR Ventures enjoys a presence in London, Singapore, and Hong Kong.

 Leveraging this platform innovative companies in trade and trade finance who join GTR Ventures as our partners and portfolio are able to engage the world’s most powerful trade finance community, as well as investors who appreciate trade finance as an asset class.